Page 11 Form 1023 (Rev. 9-98) 11:50 PM 8/8/00 LC

 Pagan Awareness Coalition is not a coven or training group.
 We can link

-interested individuals with practicing groups, through our network of referrals.
+interested individuals with practicing groups, through our network of

-phone-tree to update members, and we regularly update the PAC website kindly hosted by the Reverend Angelle of
+operate a phone-tree to update members, and we regularly update the PAC website

-Universal Ministry.
+of Universal Ministry.

 For more information, please